wishabi/jqr-helpers/Readme.md

 common scenarios.
 The existing methods are not altered.

 jqr-helpers was developed using jQuery 1.10 and jQuery-UI 1.10, but it should be compatible with earlier versions as well.
+The assumption is that all required JS files are included, including jQuery, jQuery-UI, and the jquery-rails UJS adapter. jqr-helpers does not attempt to include them itself.

 ## Using jqr-helpers ##

-If you are running Rails > 3.1, the required assets should be installed automatically as part of the asset pipeline.
+If you are running Rails >= 3.1, the required assets should be installed automatically as part of the asset pipeline.
 You can require them as needed:

     //= require jqr-helpers
     *= require jqr-helpers

+If you are running Rails 3.0, you can manually copy the JavaScript and CSS into your public folders:

+    rails g jqr_helpers:install

 ## Helper Methods ##